sayfllahoutlook/alx-pre_course/0x01-git/README.md

-this is my 0x01-git readme
+i love commit from this plateform